-Introduction to NSPersistentDocument Core Data Tutorial
+Introduction to NSPersistentDocument Core Data Tutorial for Mac OS X v10.4

-"Localizing and Customizing Model Property Names and Error Messages" (page 49) describes how you can localize property names and customize alert panels.
+"Localizing and Customizing Model Property Names and Error Messages" (page 45) describes how you can localize property names and customize alert panels.

-"Document Metadata" (page 55) describes how you can add metadata to your document that Spotlight can extract-it also describes how you write the Spotlight importer.
+"Document Metadata" (page 51) describes how you can add metadata to your document that Spotlight can extract-it also describes how you write the Spotlight importer.

-"A Sheet for Creating a New Employee" (page 61) describes how you can use a sheet for data entry.
+"A Sheet for Creating a New Employee" (page 57) describes how you can use a sheet for data entry.